Skip to Content

-Massey exchange students are responsible for ensuring they meet the immigration requirements of their host university.
+Massey exchange students are responsible for ensuring they meet the immigration requirements of their host university and country.
 Check whether a visa is required by consulting the embassy or consulate of the country for your intended study.
-You can find a list of countries and related embassy contacts here.
-Please apply for a student visa well before your intended departure date.
+You can find a list of embassy contacts for some countries here.
+Your host university will usually also provide you with information about visa procedures for their country.
+Make sure you apply for a student visa well before your intended departure date.

 As immigration rules and procedures can change, students should always check with the appropriate visa-issuing authority if they have any questions about immigration, and not rely on the advice of any other (non-official) person.

 Refer to the 'Getting ready to go' section of this website for a list of necessary steps to take before you embark on your exchange.